-Besides, there are virtually no voters living there and certainly none that are not so stupid that they can’t be persuaded that giving away free electricity to multinational companies is more important than some latter-day pseudo scientific concept of wilderness.
+Besides, there are virtually no voters living there.
+Moreover the majority that do live there are sufficiently ignorant that they can be persuaded that giving away free electricity to multinational companies is more important than the latter-day pseudo scientific concept of wilderness.
 And weren’t the blackfellas there first, anyway?
 So how can it be wilderness?

 But you go, anyway.
-And very quickly learn the difference between big fishes in small ponds vs little fishes and large ponds.
+And very quickly learn the difference between big fishes in small ponds vs little fishes in large ponds.

 There were exceptions to the rule about lack of political interest.
 Michael Hodgman, scion of a famous Tasmanian family.
 Now, while not wanting to speak ill of the dead, one has to say that Hodgman, who was the Minister for Tasmania, when such things existed in the Liberal Government, was one of the biggest media harlots of all time.

 Invite him to open a used septic tank and he’d come if it guaranteed publicity.
 He was pro-dam and widely detested but we invited him to open our new office and shop in the Monaro Mall, Canberra.
-He couldn’t refuse.
-This led to two things (1) good publicity in the Canberra Times and other papers and (2) widespread condemnation from colleagues as champion hypocrites (guilty!!).
+He couldn’t refuse since he knew it would get a write up in the media.
+This led to two things (1) good publicity in the Canberra Times and other papers and (2) widespread condemnation from colleagues as a champion hypocrite.